Healthy Homes Assessment Aotea

 Draught Stopping Aotea

-If a draft can be felt from unreasonable gaps or holes or holes, it needs to be sealed.
+If a draught could be felt through gaps that are too large or holes or holes, it needs to be closed.

-See the full details for the Healthy Homes draught stopping requirements.
+Get the complete information to the Healthy Homes draught stopping requirements.

 draught stopping building inspections